volcanopele/juno/README.md

 ### jiramgeometrycsv.py
 Similar to junogeometryinfo.py but instead of providing information for one time, this script generates a CSV file with geometry information for all the selected images

+### jiramgeombackplane.py
+Generates geometry and illumination backplanes for JIRAM images.
+Also generates ISIS cube files containing the JIRAM image and those backplanes as separate bands

+### jiram_display.py
+Interactive display of JIRAM images in python (supports imager and spectrometer data)